iafisher/venice/docs/reference.md

 ```

 ### Interfaces
-Interfaces are used to encapsulate related objects with the same interface but possibly different implementations.
+Interfaces are used to encapsulate related objects with the same interface but different implementations.

 ```venice
 interface StringLike {